-Apple’s iPadOS 13.1.2 update is tiny point release, but it could have a huge impact on your tablet’s performance.
-While some of you should install the new firmware right now, some iPad users are better off staying put on iPadOS 13.1, iPadOS 13.1.1, or iOS 12.
-At least for now.
+Apple’s iPadOS 13.2.2 update is a small maintenance release, but it could have a huge impact on your tablet’s performance.
+While some of you should install the new firmware right now, some iPad users might be better off staying put on older versions of iPadOS 13 for the time being.

-The iPadOS 13.1.2 update is another maintenance upgrade and it’s compatible with all iPad, iPad Air, iPad mini, and iPad Pro models capable of running Apple’s new operating system.
+The iPadOS 13.2.2 update is another point upgrade for iPadOS 13 and it’s compatible with all iPad, iPad Air, iPad mini, and iPad Pro models capable of running the company’s new operating system.

-Apple’s next batch of bug fixes could be several weeks away so those of you on the fence, particularly those on older software, need to approach iPadOS 13.1.2 with extreme caution.
+Apple’s next batch of bug fixes could be several weeks away so those of you on the fence, particularly those on older software, need to approach iPadOS 13.2.2 with extreme caution.

-Install iPadOS 13.1.2 for Better Security
+Install iPadOS 13.2.2 for Better Security

-The iPadOS 13.1.2 update doesn't have any new security patches on board, but if you skipped a previous version of iPadOS 13, you'll get the patches from the updates you skipped.
+iPadOS 13.2.2 doesn't come with any patches of its own, but if you skipped a previous version of iPadOS 13, you'll get security patches with your upgrade.

-If you passed on installing iPadOS 13.1, you get another patch with your iPadOS 13.1.2 update.
+If you passed on installing iPadOS 13.1, you get another patch with your iPadOS 13.2.2 update.
 You can learn more about it right here.

-If you skipped iOS 12.4.1 or any older versions of iOS 12, you'll get their security patches with your iPadOS 13.1.2 update.
+If you skipped iOS 12.4.1 or any older versions of iOS 12, you'll get their security patches with your iPadOS 13.2.2 update.

 iOS 12.4.1 only had one patch on board, but Apple's iOS 12.4 brought 19 security patches to the iPad line.
 If you're interested in the specifics, you can read about them on right here.

 In addition to those patches, iOS 13 itself comes with some security and privacy upgrades including improved anti-tracking features in Safari and the ability to get rid of location metadata in your photos.